Main Content

 Further study

 You may also wish to undertake further a Bachelor of Nursing and/or Midwifery to become a registered nurse and/or midwife.
 In 2022, the Andrews Government announced scholarships for enrolled nurses to undertake a bachelor degree.
+You should check the Department of Health website to get further information on criteria and eligibility for these scholarships.

 Need support?